Peyton Manning: Other work

 Manning hosted the 2017 ESPY Awards on July 12, 2017.

 Manning is the host of Peyton's Places, a documentary series about football on ESPN+, in which Manning interviews players, coaches, and celebrities.
 The series was renewed for a third season in December 2020.
 The series is currently produced by Manning's own production studio, Omaha Productions, which he co-founded in 2020 and is named after his trademark audible call.
 Through the studio, Manning also serves as a producer on the sports documentary series Quarterback and Full Court Press.

 In 2021, Peyton hosted a revival of the quiz show College Bowl, with his brother Cooper as his "sidekick".
 The series was renewed in 2022 for a second season.

 In 2021, Peyton and Eli began hosting an alternative broadcast of Monday Night Football called the Manningcast on ESPN2 and ESPN+.
 The show features segments with special guest stars from entertainment, politics, and sports while the Manning brothers watch and commentate on the game.

 Manning has also expressed interest in becoming a potential owner of the Denver Broncos.

 In 2023, it was announced Manning would join the University of Tennessee as a professor in the College of Communication and Information.
 Most recently, his Omaha Productions company had secured a deal with 20th Television.

 On June 3, 2025, it was announced Manning would be joining the ownership group of the National Women's Soccer League (NWSL) team Denver Summit FC.
+Manning had a supporting role as Laird in the 2025 movie Is This Thing On? which was directed by Bradley Cooper with Will Arnett as the lead.